 Subscribe to receive email notification of meetings and updates.

-The Oregon Pain Management Commission provides one (1) hour of Oregon specific training required for certain licensed health care professionals as directed by ORS 409.560 and 409.565.
-Completion of the Pain Management Module fulfills this requirement.
+The Oregon Pain Management Commission provides Oregon specific training required for certain licensed health care professionals as directed by ORS 413.590.
+Completion of the pain management module Advancing Pain Management in Oregon fulfills this requirement.

 To complete the module:

 - Please use MS Internet Explorer as your browser.

 - The module is available in two formats to make it more accessible to users and persons with disabilities.